Électricité de France

 EDF was created on 8 April 1946 by the 1945 parliament, from the merging of various divided actors.
-EDF led France's post-war energy growth, with a unique focus on civil nuclear energy, through reconstruction and further industrialization within the Trente Glorieuse, being a fleuron of France's new industrial landscape.
-In 2004, following integration to the Common European market, EDF was privatized, although the French state retained 84% equity.
-In 2017 EDF took over the majority of the reactor business crisis loaded Areva, in a French government sponsored restructuration.
-That same year, following the wish to divest from nuclear energy, 17 of EDF's French nuclear power reactors were announced to be possibly closed by 2025.
-However, in 2019, the French government asked EDF to develop proposals for three new replacement nuclear power stations.
-Following privatization, decades of under-investment and the 2021–2022 global energy crisis and the Russo-Ukrainian War threatening Europe's energy security, the Government of France announced the full renationalisation of the company for an estimated cost of €5 billion.
+EDF led France's post-war energy growth, with a unique focus on civil nuclear energy, through reconstruction and further industrialization within the Trente Glorieuses, being a flagship of France's new industrial landscape.
+In 2004, following integration into the European Common Market, EDF was privatized, although the government of France retained 84% equity.
+In 2017 EDF took over the majority of the reactor business Areva, in a French government-sponsored restructuring.
+That same year, following a wish to divest from nuclear energy, the possible closure of 17 of EDF's French nuclear power reactors by 2025 was announced.
+By 2022, this decision had been reversed, with the administration of president Emmanuel Macron announcing plans for a "nuclear renaissance", beginning with the projected construction of 6 EPR model 2 reactors with an option for 8 further reactors.
+Meanwhile, construction is ongoing on EPR model 1 reactors in France and Britain.

+Following privatization, decades of under-investment, and the 2021–2022 global energy crisis, the French government announced the full renationalisation of the company for an estimated cost of €5 billion, which it completed on 8 June 2023.

 The EDF group

 Activities

 EDF specialises in electricity, from engineering to distribution.
 The company's operations include the following: electricity generation and distribution; power plant design, construction and dismantling; energy trading; and transport.
 It is active in such power generation technologies as nuclear power, hydropower, wind power, solar energy, biomass, geothermal energy and fossil-fired energy.

-In November 2022, EDF agreed the acquisition of GE Steam Power’s nuclear activities, which include the manufacture of non-nuclear equipment for new nuclear power plants including steam turbines and the maintenance and upgrade of existing nuclear power plants outside America.
+In November 2022, EDF agreed the acquisition of GE Steam Power's nuclear activities, which include the manufacture of non-nuclear equipment for new nuclear power plants including steam turbines and the maintenance and upgrade of existing nuclear power plants outside America.
+The acquisition was completed on 31 May 2024, and GE Power's nuclear business is now known as Arabelle Solutions.

+In July 2025, EDF withdrew from bidding on new nuclear projects abroad, other than in nearby EU countries, to concentrate on a future large domestic construction programme.